About the author

 Grants for female documentary filmmakers are an important part of this support.

-According to Sundance’s founder, Robert Redford:
+According to Sundance’s late founder, the legendary Robert Redford:

 “Documentaries from around the globe that bear witness to issues of human rights, social justice, civil liberties, and freedom of expression bring forth truth in ways which can have a profound effect on societies and lives.
 Bringing these truths forward is critical, now more than ever.”